Skip to content

 The main setting of the story.
 Following the Disruption, Kyanos was renamed Kuklos Anankes, commonly called "Kuklos."

-Kuklos is rimmed on all sides by a vast forest, and very few know what lies beyond.
+Kuklos is the old heart of Kyanos — the surviving urban core, preserved behind an ancient ring wall while the outer districts of the former city have been swallowed by the Forest or stripped for materials.
+It is rimmed on all sides by that Forest, and very few know what lies beyond.
 Most runic and metaphysical knowledge has been lost, and civilization has been reduced to nearly-agrarian levels of advancement.
-A large chunk of the remaining cityscape has been repurposed for farming.
-Dedicated groups track, hunt, and trap within the forest, but much of the meat has been mutated beyond safe eating.
+Dedicated groups track, hunt, and trap within the Forest, but much of the meat has been mutated beyond safe eating.
 The populace knows how to create pottery and clothes as well as work metal.
-The entire economy revolves around the forest, as that is the only well-mapped layer of the Disruption, and Kuklos is isolated from the rest of the world.
+The entire economy revolves around the Forest, as that is the only well-mapped layer of the Disruption, and Kuklos is isolated from the rest of the world.

-Many districts suffered immense structural damage and have been deemed uninhabitable by the government.
+Beyond the wall, many districts of the former Kyanos suffered immense structural damage and have been deemed uninhabitable by the government.
 A few ne'er-do-wells skirt these restrictions, and certain districts hide secrets protected by lethal force.

 The Disruption has created an exousia-inert zone around the city itself, while metaphysically terraforming the land beyond it through various stages.
 This inert zone serves as the Collective's protection — when the terraforming of the outer lands is complete, they plan to disable this protection and trigger the final stage of the Ascension Ceremony.